SilentBladeX/Rust-mini-projects/README.md

 - Words are split using `.split_whitespace()`
 - Two loops compare each word with others
 - The word with the highest count is returned

+---

+## Second Most Frequent Word

+This Rust program reads a string input from the user, splits it into words, and then finds the second most frequently occurring word in the input.

+### 📋 Problem Statement

+Given a string of space-separated words, find the second most frequently occurring word.
+If:
+- there is only one unique word, or
+- all words occur with the same frequency,

+then output:
+No second most frequent word

+### 📥 Input Example

+apple banana apple orange banana apple

+### 📤 Output Example

+banana

+### 🧠 Logic Overview

+- Split the string into words.
+- Count frequency of each unique word (no duplicates).
+- Sort the words by frequency in descending order.
+- Return the second most frequent word if it exists.